 Money, baby.
 That's what it's all about, right?
 Setting your prices is probably the hardest part of this entire thing.
 It's something that even the most seasoned entrepreneurs struggle with.
 If you price too high, you may run your audience away.
 If you price too low, it's not worth your time.
 It's all about finding that happy balance.
 So, what will your price be?
 If you're selling a product, figure out how much you want to sell it for, taking into consideration the cost of material and labor.
 If you're selling a service, figure out how much you want to earn per hour.
-When I set my own rates, I take the corporate salary equivalent (considering my experience and education) and add a few dollars on top of that.
+When I set my own rates, I take the corporate salary equivalent (considering my experience and education) and add extra on top of that (for my business expenses and taxes).
 Do some research and see what others are charging or what the going rate in your field is.
 Once you've got it figured out, put it in a Word document or PDF, and make that your official price list.

 Day 5: Buy a domain name and build a simple website

-Now here's where the party starts -- putting your idea into action!
+Now here's where the party starts — putting your idea into action!
 Grab yourself a domain name from somewhere like GoDaddy or Namecheap.
 I'm a firm believer that having a custom domain will make you look more professional.
 You can use your own name, such as AliciaMDavis.com, or you can name it after whatever your service is, such as AliciasResumeStudio.com.
 Then you need a website.
-I understand that building a full blown custom website takes time (and money if you're hiring someone, which you eventually should.)
-But for now, you just need something simple that people can refer to.
-Squarespace is a great option for this, as they allow you to create a cover page, a simple one-page site with basic info about you and your service.
-If you're selling a product, you may opt for something like BigCartel or Etsy.
+I understand that building a full blown custom website takes time (and money if you're hiring someone, which you eventually should).
+But for now, you just need something simple to refer people to.
+Squarespace is a great option because it has nice templates that don’t require a lot of design experience.
+If you're selling a product, you may opt for something like Shopify or Etsy.